Nitika Mehra

 This is the story of how your life shapes your brain, and how your brain shapes your life.
 Locked in the silence and darkness of your skull, the brain fashions the rich narratives of your reality and your identity.

 Author David Eagleman is a neuroscientist at Stanford University.
-His scientific research is published in journals from 'Science to Nature', and he is also the author of the internationally bestselling books 'Sum and Incognito'.
-He is the writer and presenter of the companion BBC television series 'The Brain'.
+His scientific research is published in journals from ‘Science to Nature’, and he is also the author of the internationally bestselling books ‘Sum and Incognito’.
+Furthermore he is the writer and presenter of the companion BBC television series ‘The Brain’.

 Join David Eagleman for a journey into the questions at the heart of our existence.
 What is reality?
-Who are 'you'?
+Who are ‘you’?
 How do you make decisions?
 Why does your brain need other people?
-How is technology poised to change what it means to be human?
+Also how is technology poised to change what it means to be human?

 In the course of his investigations, Eagleman guides us through the world of extreme sports, criminal justice, facial expressions, genocide, brain surgery, gut feelings, robotics, and the search for immortality.